-IHT's Vision 2025 development goal, established in 2022, is to increase the availability of year-round housing affordable to island residents within the six island towns on Martha's Vineyard by creating 150 additional homes by the end of 2025.
+IHT's Vision 2025 development goal is to increase the availability of year-round housing affordable to island residents within the six island towns on Martha's Vineyard by creating 150 additional homes by the end of 2025.
 In partnership with many stakeholders, including island towns, the Martha's Vineyard Land Bank, island businesses, other non-profits, private donors and developers, and state housing agencies, IHT identifies potential properties and evaluates their feasibility for new affordable housing construction or rehabilitation.
 This process includes identifying zoning and environmental constraints, design and build process, financing sources, and projecting development costs.
 IHT has successfully developed projects on or under budget and earned developer fees that help to support ongoing development activities.

 IHT's Vision 2025 goal is to raise \$83 million in funding and financing to create 150 new homes (ownership and rental) to serve 450 residents and their families.
-As of the end of 2022, our total projects include 181 rental and ownership homes either completed, under construction or in predevelopment stages.
+As of the end of 2023, our total projects include 182 rental and ownership homes either completed, under construction or in predevelopment stages.

-2022 2021
+2023 2022

-Completed 32 0
+Completed 33 32

-In construction 0 23
+In construction 4 0

-Predevelopment stage 148 125
+Predevelopment stage 145 148

-Properties are in construction for about one year prior to when they are rented up or sold.
+Properties are in construction for about one year prior to when they are rented or sold.
 The following table provides an overview of the financing and development stage of our portfolio.

-Projects in construction (in millions) as of December 31, 2022 and December 31, 2021:
+Projects in construction (in millions) as of December 31, 2023 and December 31, 2022:

-2022 2021 Total projected cost of development in construction \$8.9M \$5.7M Permanent loan commitments, grants, and pledges \$8M \$4.4M Aggregate percentage of completion of projects in 98% 38% construction
+2023 2022 Total projected cost of development in construction \$2.2M \$8.9M Permanent loan commitments, grants, and pledges \$1.5M \$8M Aggregate percentage of completion of projects in construction 55% 98%